pschaeflein/BlogArticles/ImplicitFlow/article.md

 Add one for each of the V2 demos: http://localhost:8080/index.2a.html and http://localhost:8080/index.2b.html.

-    At the time of this writing, the Azure AD App Registrations (Preview) section in the Azure Portal does not allow "." characters in Redirect URL's.
-You can add them using the old stand-alone [Appliction Registration Portal](https://apps.dev.microsoft.com/).
+NOTE: At the time of this writing, the Azure AD App Registrations (Preview) section in the Azure Portal does not allow "." characters in Redirect URL's.
+You can add them using the old stand-alone [Application Registration Portal](https://apps.dev.microsoft.com/).

 ## Configure the Sample

-First, clone or download the sample code from [https://github.com/BobGerman/AADsamples](https://github.com/BobGerman/AADsamples); this sample is in the [ImplicitFlow](https://github.com/BobGerman/AADsamples/tree/master/implicitFlow) folder.
-You'll need to have [Node] installed to build the TypeScript demos, and to run all of them.
+First, clone or download the sample code from [https://github.com/BobGerman/AADsamples](https://github.com/BobGerman/AADsamples); this sample is in the [implicitFlow](https://github.com/BobGerman/AADsamples/tree/master/implicitFlow) folder.
+You'll need to have [Node](https://nodejs.org/en/download/) installed to build the TypeScript demos, and to run all of them.

 From a command line in the implicitFlow directory, type:

     npm install
     npm install http-server -g

-Now edit the code to include your App ID's and other details.
+Now edit the code to include your App IDs and other details.

 * In index.1a.html, plug in your V1 client ID (the Application ID) and tenant id (like "mytenant.onmicrosoft.com)
 * In index.2a.html, plug in your V2 client ID (the Application ID).